ASIAN AMERICAN RESOURCE CENTER SUMMER CAMP

 June 12-Aug.
 11.

 5145 RR 620 N., 512/537-7664.

 Your kid has myriad camps to choose from at the Jewish Community Center with no shortage of arts, crafts, sports, field trips, swimming, and then some.
 Go online for a complete list of camps and prices.
 Ages 2-15.

 Dell Jewish Community Campus, 512/735-8050.

 Explore creativity in music, art, drama, movement, and more through God at this weeklong camp.
 Ages 7-11.

 LATINITAS SUMMER CAMP

 There's a little something for everyone's interest here.
-Learn to make a movie, learn about fashion and tech, or maybe some exercise and acupuncture is up your child's alley.
+Learn about fashion and tech, how to make a movie, or tips for living a healthy life.
+Full and partial scholarships available.
 Girls ages 9-14.

 LONE STAR LEADERSHIP ACADEMY

 Gifted students develop their leadership skills while learning about the history and present of the great state of Texas through visits to museums and other historic sites.
 Ages 9-14